IABTechLab/uid2docs/docs/getting-started/gs-opt-out.md

 To opt out both your email address and your phone number, do them one at a time.
 :::

-## Results of Opting Out of UID2

-When a consumer opts out of UID2, that individual's UID2 is no longer accepted for targeted advertising anywhere in the UID2 ecosystem.
-However, because there is a delay in the time it takes to process and refresh UID2 information, the UID2 for a user who has opted out might be in play for a short while after opt-out:

-  - **Publishers**: Each publisher periodically refreshes the UID2 token.
-When a user opts out, the next time that the publisher's server-side integration requests a token refresh, it receives in response the information that the user has opted out.
-At this point, the publisher is required to no longer use the UID2 token.

- - **Advertisers and Data Providers**: Advertisers periodically refresh their UID2 data.
-If a user has opted out, the response does not provide a UID2.
-Instead, there is a message stating that the user has opted out.

 ## Difference Between Opting Out from a Single Participant and Opting Out of UID2

 If a consumer opts out from a specific participant, UID2 guidelines mandate that the participant no longer uses that consumer's information to create or generate a UID2, because the consumer opted out of that site specifically.
 Those are the requirements of the UID2 framework.